davidemitoli/CSH_models/README.md

 ## 🪨🪨🪨 Overview 🪨🪨🪨
-This repository contains supporting information for the article titled "_Atomistic Insights into the Elasticity and Raman Spectra of C-S-H from Quantum-Mechanical Simulations_" published in <journal_name>.
+This repository contains supporting information for the article titled "_Atomistic Insights on Elasticity and Raman Spectra of C-S-H from Quantum-Mechanical Simulations_" published in Journal of the American Ceramic Society (JACerS).
 The dataset includes CIF (Crystallographic Information File) files relevant to the research presented in the article.

 ## Article Information 📃
-- Title: "_Atomistic Insights into the Elasticity and Raman Spectra of C-S-H from Quantum-Mechanical Simulations_".
+- Title: "_Atomistic Insights on Elasticity and Raman Spectra of C-S-H from Quantum-Mechanical Simulations_".
 - Authors: Jefferson Maul, Davide Mitoli, Alessandro Erba, Ricardo P. S. Dutra.

 ## Repository Structure